Somewater/jsync/README.md

 3. Network bandwidth economy: only changed files are transmitted (single line changes are in the plan but not yet in development).
 4. Automatically filter files with unexpected extension, ignore large files and excessive changes per file.
 5. Security: intruder can't execute malicious code (of course, if you do not run the malicious code by yourself, be careful!).

-## Purpose
-1. Monitoring multiple developers at the same time with the maximum convenience.
-2. Live coding collaboration (teacher can fix the student's code and changes will be updated on the source computer).

 ## Principle of operation
 student project dir